beyond symptoms, toward solutions

 Clinic Consultations (Adelaide)

-When assessing oral function, it’s important to understand how your baby is feeding — not just how things look at a glance.
+When assessing oral function, it’s important to understand how your baby is feeding, not just how things look at a glance.

-In clinic, we take the time to observe a full feed and look closely at how the tongue, lips, and jaw are working — including how your baby coordinates, compensates, and manages the flow of milk.
+In clinic, we look closely at how your baby is feeding and how the tongue, lips, and jaw are working together, including coordination, compensation patterns, and feeding efficiency.

 For extra peace of mind, complimentary follow-up support via phone or email is available for 7 days to support the plan, if needed.